mgsoyltd/Bux-Api-Pub/readme.md

 ## Introduction

-This project is the backend REST API of Bux - a books reading goal app.
+This project is the backend REST API of Bux - a books reading goals app.

 This is the implementation of Bux API using: